5 Top European Equity Crowdfunding Platforms

 Final thoughts

-Overall, the ECSP regulations are a significant step towards a more unified and vibrant crowdfunding market in the European Union.
+Overall, the ECSP Regulations are a significant step towards a more unified and vibrant crowdfunding market in the European Union.
 The anticipated outcomes point towards increased access to capital for businesses, a boost for innovation, and a more attractive investment landscape for Europeans.

 At the same time, inflation and the cost of living crisis have put personal disposable incomes under pressure.
 Several platforms are moving more to the lower end of institutional investors and developing stronger links with VC microfunds, family funds and angel investors.